-Great Austin Parks was founded to marshall support for increased funding to the Austin Parks and Recreation Department’s (PARD) maintenance budget in the upcoming City Budget for 2013-2014.
-This is the first time in Austin that a broad array of park advocates have formed a united front to lobby for better park funding.
+Great Austin Parks was founded to marshall support for increased funding to the Austin Parks and Recreation Department’s (PARD) maintenance budget in the upcoming City Budget for 2013-2014 We are now renewing this effort for 2015-2016 City Budget.
+This is the second time in Austin that a broad array of park advocates have formed a united front to lobby for better park funding.

 Background: The Austin Parks Department has been a favorite target for budget cuts in economic downturns for decades.
 However, when the good times return, these cuts are never fully restored.
 The results, PARD does not have the staff or the funding it needs to properly care for Austin’s 29,225 acres of parkland.